secretGeek/til/visual_studio/html_auto_close_tags.md

 Probably because that is only helpful if you write in a linear manner, from beginnign to end... and I rarely do that.
 I spent more time editing any file than I do writing it the first time.

-So -- to turn off that behaviour:
+So -- to turn off that behavior:

 go to: